-in recent years because of public outcry, political reaction, and high cost,20 some are becoming increasingly alarmed due to the development of free trade agreements.
+Some are also concerned with the idea of exporting Great Lakes water in bulk to water-thirsty areas around the world that are similarly suffering from poor water quality and exhausted water supplies.
+While most believe that the prospect of exporting Great Lakes water in bulk by tanker or other means has largely vanished in recent years because of public outcry, political reaction, and high cost,19 some are becoming increasingly alarmed due to the development of free trade agreements.
 Since the extent to which water can be traded and protected under such trade agreements remains unresolved, many fear that Great Lakes water could be traded like any other commodity (see later discussion).
-Indeed, the export of water appears to becoming more common in other parts of the world.21 Some international organizations, including the World Bank, recognize water as a basic "human need" - a categorization that some view will facilitate the trading and supplying of water on a for-profit basis by corporate interests.22
+Indeed, the export of water appears to becoming more common in other parts of the world.20 Some international organizations, including the World Bank, recognize water as a basic "human need"-a categorization that some view will facilitate the trading and supplying of water on a for-profit basis by corporate interests.21

-Potential Impacts of Low Water Levels.
+Potential Impacts of Low Water Levels

 Variations in water levels can have potentially significant socio-economic and environmental consequences.
 Lower water levels can reduce hydroelectric power generation and increase costs to commercial shipping.
 The Great Lakes-St. Lawrence shipping corridor, which is more than 2,300 miles in length, would need more dredging to maintain current levels of navigation if water levels decrease.
-Dredging may also be necessary for local areas where recreational boats are used.23 Apart from being costly, dredging can affect water quality by resuspending contaminated sediments within the lakes.
+Dredging may also be necessary for local areas where recreational boats are used.22 Apart from being costly, dredging can affect water quality by resuspending contaminated sediments within the lakes.
 Lower water levels could also affect water quality by limiting the ability of the lakes to flush out toxic substances and excessive levels of nutrients, such as phosphorous and nitrogen.
 Coastal wetlands can dry up if water levels significantly recede along the shoreline and wetland habitat may be replaced by forested lands or dunes.
-Receding shorelines could also create problems in accessing marinas and necessitate change in other infrastructure (e.g., extend water intake pipes) to maintain recreational and other activities.
-Some contend that changes in scenic areas and the environment would lower tourism and recreation.24
+Receding shorelines could also create problems in accessing marinas and necessitate change in other